 Many of us wait for a grand revelation—a dramatic sign from the universe that confirms we’re on the right path.

-When we learn to notice them—and trust them—our lives begin to shift in unexpected and wonderful ways.
+When we learn to notice them—and trust them—our lives begin to shift in unexpected ways.

 Sometimes these messages are surprisingly simple.